Focus in Sociocultural Anthropology

 What is Sociocultural Anthropology?

 Sociocultural Anthropology is the study of human individuals and societies, their behaviours and beliefs, and everything about human culture.
 It is one of the four traditional subfields of Anthropology.
-At Our sociocultural courses include topics in political, legal, and environmental anthropology.
+At UTM, our sociocultural courses include topics in political, legal, and environmental anthropology.

 Career areas include: